org-rasenschach/rasenschach-privacy-policy/privacy-policy.md

 To exercise these rights, please contact us using the information provided below.

+### Account Deletion

+If you wish to delete your account and all associated data, please contact us at hello@rasen-schach.de.
+We will process your deletion request and remove your account and personal data within 30 days of receiving your request.

 ## Data Retention

 - We retain your account information for as long as your account is active